JereKuusela/valheim-expand_world/README.md

 - tileWidth (default: `0` meters): Size of a single tile.
 Only for CampGrid.
 - spawnChance (default: `1`): Chance for each tile to spawn.
 Only for CampGrid.
 - interiorTransform (default: `false`): Some locations may require this being true.
 If you notice weird warnings, try setting this to true.
+- objectData: List to set dungeon object data.
+Format is `id,data`.
+  - id: Prefab name.
+  - data: ZDO data override.
+- objectSwap: Changes dungeon objects to other objects.
+    - Use format `id, swapid` for a direct swap.
+    - Use format `id, swapid1, swapid2, ...` for multiple possible outcomes.
+    - Use format `id, swapid1:weight1, swapid2:weight2, ...` to control the chance of each outcome.
+    - Empty id can be used to spawn nothing.
+    - Blueprints are supported.
+    - Use command `ew_rooms` to print room contents.

 ## Rooms